blee1993/bcm_python_assignment/README.md

 `python3 find_k.py`

 <br />
-The function run_kmeans(data_path,min_k,max_k,max_iter) is invoked 5 times to ensure best estimate of k due to the Elbox Method.
+The function run_kmeans(data_path,min_k,max_k,max_iter) is invoked 5 times to ensure best estimate of k due to the Elbow Method.
 The most frequent result is returned as the final k value.
 The Elbow Method returns the best k value according to observance of at least a 7% drop in SSD for each k.
 This number was determined by trial and error.
 Another method to experiment with in the future is the Silhouette Method.  <br />

 ## Results